drchristlex/tiktok-research-tools/README.md

 ### Software Requirements

-- Python 3.12 or higher
+- Python 3.8 or higher (Python 3.12 or newer is recommended)
 - The following Python packages: `streamlit`, `requests`

 Install dependencies with: